Choose another writer in this calendar:

 were promised following the land reform.

-The theme of the search for the father marks Pedro Páramo from the start: "I came to Comala because I was told that my father, a certain Pedro Páramo, lived there."
+When Rulfo finished Pedro Páramo its title was Los murmullos (The Murmurs).
+Because his publishing house had just published Los falsos rumores (The False Rumors) by Gastón García Cantú, the name was dropped. ('Rulfo, Juan 1918-86)' in Concise Encyclopedia of Mexico, edited by Michael S. Werner, 2001, p.
+686) The starting point of the story is the search for the father: "I came to Comala because I was told that my father, a certain Pedro Páramo, lived there."
 (Vine a Comala porque me dijeron que acá vivía mi padre, un tal Pedro Páramo.
 Mi madre me lo dijo.
 Y lo le prometi que vendría a verlo en cuanto ella muriera.)
 Rulfo blends black humor and modern experimental techniques with Mexican folklore.
 Noteworthy, the indigenous people are mentioned only in one passage.
 He once said: "I never use Indians because it's impossible for me to enter and be able to delve into the indigenous mentality."